CanopyTax/bandicoot-starter/README.md

-# bandicoot-starter
-A starter repo for https://bandicoot.js.org
+A starter repo for https://bandicoot.js.org.